biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 ## containers over alphabets

-In SeqAn you can use the STL containers to model e.g. sequences, sets or mappings with our alphabets.
+In BioC++ you can use the STL containers to model e.g. sequences, sets or mappings with our alphabets.
 The following example shows some exemplary contexts for their use.
-For **sequences** we recommend the std::vector with one of SeqAn's alphabet types.
+For **sequences** we recommend the std::vector with one of BioC++'s alphabet types.
 Please note how easily a sequence can be created via the string literal.

 \snippet alphabet_main.cpp containers

 ## Comparability

-All alphabets in SeqAn are regular and comparable.
+All alphabets in BioC++ are regular and comparable.
 This means that you can use the `<`, `<=`, `>` and `>=` operators to compare the values based on the rank.
 For instance, this is useful for sorting a text over the alphabet.
 Regular implies that the equality and inequality of two values can be tested with `==` and `!=`.